Law enforcement in Syria: From 2011 to 2024: Syrian civil war

-Police system

-A Syrian police car bonnet, showing the official emblem.

-According to the official website of the Ministry of Interior, its task are limited to the protection and enforcement of security.
-Alongside with other Directorates, the Ministry of Interior controls the Internal Security Forces, through the Criminal Security Directorate, which is organized into the six separate divisions of police forces under a Director General: Administrative Police (Public Order Police), Emergency Police, Traffic police (whose official Day is on 4 May), Criminal Investigations, Human Trafficking Department, Electronic Criminal Branch and Riot police, as well as a fanfare and the Khan al-Asal Police Academy.

-The Internal Security Forces are part of the Ministry of Interior but makes uses of military ranks.
-Also specialist organizations exist.
+The ba'athist Ministry of Interior said that its tasks were limited to the protection and enforcement of security.
+Alongside with other Directorates, the Ministry of Interior controlled the Internal Security Forces, through the Criminal Security Directorate, which were organized into the six separate divisions of police forces under a Director General: Administrative Police (Public Order Police), Emergency Police, Traffic police (whose official Day was on 4 May), Criminal Investigations, Human Trafficking Department, Electronic Criminal Branch and Riot police, as well as a fanfare and the Khan al-Asal Police Academy.
+The Internal Security Forces were part of the Ministry of Interior but made use of military ranks.

-Criminal procedure

-Military courts

-Military courts have authority over cases involving soldiers or members of other military or police branches.
-If the charge against a soldier or member of the military or police branch is a misdemeanour, the sentence against the defendant is final.
-If the charge is a felony, the defendant has the right to appeal to the Military Chamber at the Court of Cassation.
-Military courts also have authority to try civilians in cases based on military law.
-Civilians have the right to appeal all sentences in military court.
-A military prosecutor decides the venue for a civilian defendant.
+Military courts had authority over cases involving soldiers or members of other military or police branches.
+If the charge against a soldier or member of the military or police branch iswas a misdemeanour, the sentence against the defendant was final.
+If the charge was a felony, the defendant had the right to appeal to the Military Chamber at the Court of Cassation.
+Military courts also had authority to try civilians in cases based on military law.
+Civilians had the right to appeal all sentences in military court.
+A military prosecutor decided the venue for a civilian defendant.